ivanfemia/ccai-agent-client/README.md

 ## Description

-This is a very simple client in Python to interact with a Dialogflow CX agent
+This is a very simple client in Python to interact with a Dialogflow CX agent as described in the blog [Application modernization with Google Cloud Platform: Chatbots](https://blogs.sap.com/2021/03/09/application-modernization-with-google-cloud-platform-chatbots/)

 ## Configuration